CS-DS-125/125book/py4e_rst/02-variables.rst

 because the programmer has chosen variable names that reflect their intent regarding what data will be stored in each variable.

-We call these wisely chosen variable names “mnemonic variable names”.
+We call these wisely chosen variable names "mnemonic variable names".
-The word *mnemonic*\  [2]_ means “memory aid”.
+The word *mnemonic*\  [2]_ means "memory aid".
 We choose mnemonic variable names to help us remember why we created the variable in the first place.